js8544/vscode-prompt-runner/doc/prompt-file.md

-# The .prompt File Format
+# The Prompt File Format
-The .prompt file format is designed to help users define structured prompts for interacting with large language models (LLMs).
-It's inspired from [Continue's](https://docs.continue.dev/features/prompt-files) and [HumanLoops'](https://docs.humanloop.com/docs/prompt-file-format) prompt file.
+The Prompt file format is designed to help users define structured prompts for interacting with large language models (LLMs).
+It's inspired from [Continue's](https://docs.continue.dev/features/prompt-files) and [HumanLoops](https://docs.humanloop.com/docs/prompt-file-format) prompt file.

 The prompt file supports a variety of tools such as **input variable, web browsing, image, promtp chaining, code execution, control loop, etc.** to help users develop and evaluate prompts more efficiently.
 In fact, it has the potential to be a fully featured agent framework.

+The prompt files end with a `.prompt` extension.

 ## File Structure
 The format consists of two main sections: a YAML configuration section and a [Handlebars](https://handlebarsjs.com/) template section.
 Below is a detailed explanation of the format with examples.